blbadger/blbadger.github.io/polynomial-roots.md

 suffices.
 There are more references to the constants (all except $c$ are referenced twice) but there is no indication that we cannot make a closed form expression for larger polynomial roots.
 For degree 3 and degree 4 polynomials, this is true: closed form root expressions in terms of $a, b, c ...$ may be found even though the expressions become very long.

-It is somewhat surprising then that for a general polynomial of degree 5 or larger, there is no closed equation (with addition, subtraction, multipliction, nth roots, and division) that allows for the finding of a general root.
+It is somewhat surprising then that for a general polynomial of degree 5 or larger, there is no closed equation (with addition, subtraction, multiplication, nth roots, and division) that allows for the finding of all roots.
 This is the Abel-Ruffini theorem.

 ### Newton's method for estimating roots of polynomial equations